KumoCorp/kumomta/docs/userguide/configuration/concepts.md

 ### External Data

-Because the configuration is implemented through policy, the traditional practice of breaking things up into discrete files and assembling them using include statements is not used.
+Because the configuration is implemented through policy, the traditional practice of breaking things up into discrete files and assembling them using include statements does not apply.

 Since includes were often used for dynamic information such as relay domains or relay hosts, the recommended practice is to store that specific data in a data file or data source and load it using Lua data access functions.